wickwirew/Converter/README.md

 ```

 ## How Does it Work?
+To get and set the values dynamically it uses my other library [Runtime](https://github.com/wickwirew/Runtime).
 Converter will automatically convert two objects when the property names are the same, and allows for custom mappings.
 The `createConversion(from: to:)` method defines a path of how it will be converted.
 Some of the more expensive operations are done once when the conversion is created making the conversion just a wee bit faster.
-To get and set the values dynamically it uses my other library [Runtime](https://github.com/wickwirew/Runtime)

 ## Contributions
 Anyone is welcome to contribute!
 It is still a work in progress.
 If there is something you would like implemented either send a pull request or open an issue.
 Any questions also feel free to open an issue.